dparnell/mqtt-to-influx/README.md

 - **InfluxDB Support**: Supports both InfluxDB v1 (Database/Retention Policy) and InfluxDB v2 (Bucket/Org/Token).
 - **Custom Tags**: Add static tags to your measurements for better filtering and grouping in InfluxDB.
 - **Configurable Logging**: Set the log level (debug, info, warn, error) via configuration.
+- **Optional Termination**: Optionally terminate the program if an error occurs during message processing or in the MQTT event loop.

 ## Installation